At the border between history and memory, fiction and truth, the story of our life is spun…

 Yvonne Rainer, filmmaker of “MURDER and murder”

-“A uniquely powerful book…The result is nothing short of an illuminating cross-genre desconstruction of childhoood myth and fantasy, representation and objectivity.”
+“A uniquely powerful book…The result is nothing short of an illuminating cross-genre desconstruction of childhood myth and fantasy, representation and objectivity.”

 Joe Bonomo, The Georgia Review